epopisces/template_api_wrapper/README.md

 # Getting Started

 Use [this GitHub generate link 'generate from template' link](https://github.com/epopisces/template_api_wrapper/generate) to generate a repo from it.

 Alternately, navigate to the repository in GitHub and select `Use this template`.
 For templates that have been used before, they will appear in the `Repository template` dropdown in the new repository process in GitHub.

 Name the repository using the naming convention that makes sense for the use case.
-For example, when building an API wrapper for a tool named 'Sprocket', use the name `sprocket_api_wrapper`
+For example, when building an API wrapper for a tool named 'Sprocket', use the name `api_sprocket_wrapper` or similar.

 ## Set up the Virtual Environment